A Guide to Roof Types: Choosing the Right Style for Your Home

 5. Shed Roof

 A single sloped surface defines the shed roof, making it easy to construct and suitable for extensions.
-Its simplicity aligns well with modern and contemporary architectural styles.
-However, the single slope doesn’t provide as much insulation as other types, so it may not be suitable for colder climates.
+The clean, minimalist look complements both modern and contemporary home designs.
+Its single-slope design limits insulation, making it less ideal for colder regions.

 An environmentally conscious choice, the butterfly roof has two inward slopes that mimic butterfly wings.
 Its design supports solar panel setups and rainwater harvesting, gaining popularity in green building practices.